gofynd/fdk-client-kotlin/documentation/platform/CONTENT.md

 | body | [DataLoaderSchema](#DataLoaderSchema) | yes | Request body |

-Use this API to add data loader.
-This includes the data loader name, operationId, service name and its type (url/function) with corresponding value.
+Create and add a new data loader.

 *Returned Response:*